 Yes, you can buy these pretty much everywhere, but they’re often loaded with additives, expensive, or both.
-Making your own may not even require you to to turn on your oven (just search “no-bake protein bars”).
-It’s sure to save you money, and you can include just the ingredients you like and nothing else.
+Making your own may not even require you to turn on your oven.
+Just try our No-Bake Vegan Protein Bars.
+You'll save money, and you can include just the ingredients you like and nothing else.

 11. Prep a Protein Powder To-Go Pack

-Simply scoop a serving of protein powder into a to-go container to guarantee you’ll never get caught without a healthy snack option again.
-You can mix it into a beverage of your choosing (even plain old water will work!), and keep hunger at bay until you’re ready for your next full meal.
+Simply scoop a serving of Amino Co protein powder into a to-go container to guarantee you’ll never get caught without a healthy snack option again.
+You can mix any of our blends into a beverage of your choosing (even plain old water will work!), and keep hunger at bay until you’re ready for your next full meal.

 12. Choose Cheese